Home

 Welcome!

-I am a post-doc at NOAA Pacific Marine Environmental Laboratory, working with Dr. Chidong Zhang on combined measurements of the Air-Sea Transition Zone (ASTZ) using uncrewed systems.
+I am a research scientist at the University of Washington Cooperative Institute for Climate, Ocean and Ecosystem Studies (CICOES), working with Dr. Andy Chiodi and Dr. Chidong Zhang on combined measurements of the Air-Sea Transition Zone (ASTZ) using uncrewed systems.

 My research focuses on observing and modeling the interaction of the atmosphere and ocean in the tropics.
 This involves examining phenomena like tropical cyclones and the Madden-Julian Oscillation to gain a better understanding of their role within the weather-climate continuum, their connection and feedback to the extra-tropics, and ultimately, their impact on society.